The Carbon Footprint of Your Food

 Whilst it’s true that meat and other animal products have a higher carbon footprint, we understand that becoming vegetarian or vegan is not for everybody.
 However, if you do want to lower the carbon footprint of your food, here are some of our tips.

 Food waste is a huge problem.
 In the UK, we annually generate around 10 million tonnes of food waste, of which nearly 70% is from households.
-A large part of this is edible food waste, which could have been consumed but wasn’t for whatever reason.
+A large portion of the edible food waste could have been consumed but wasn’t.

-The issue with food waste is that, unless it is recycled, it can end up in landfill.
-There, it decomposes in the absence of air to produce CO2, methane, and water vapour—all of which are GHGs.
+The issue with food waste is that, unless it is recycled, it can end up in landfills where it decomposes, producing CO2, methane, and water vapour—all of which are GHGs.

 That means the carbon footprint of your food is now higher than it would have been if you’d consumed all of it!

-By reducing your food waste, you are taking control of your carbon footprint.
+By reducing your food waste, you are taking control of your carbon footprint in a very real, measurable way.

 3. Recycle Your Food Waste